Join the Million Letter March for Climate Solutions

 Annual evaluations are crucial to determine whether science-based targets are met and whether these targets need to be modified.
 Annual reports should also identify the additional measures needed to assure the success of the program.
 These reports should provide specific recommendations and be subject to public comment.

 As we lead up to the COP16 that begins next week in Cancun, the world cannot wait much longer.
-We need advocates in Congress for real solutions to preserve our civilization for ourselves and for future generations.
-Join the Million Letter March and tell your elected official that they need to put our interests first and become a climate advocate for real solutions.
+We need advocates in Congress for real solutions for ourselves and for future generations.
+Join the Million Letter March and tell your elected official that they need to put our interests first and become an advocate for real climate solutions.

 “The thinking that got us into this mess is not likely to get us out.
 We need a new mindset.
 Let me paraphrase a comment by environmentalist Paul Hawken in a 2009 college commencement address.
 In recognizing the enormity of the challenge facing us, he said: First we need to decide what needs to be done.
 Then we need to do it.
 And then we ask if it is possible.”